MatteoBonetto/HTC_vive_tracker_relative_pose/README.md

     Change `"requireHmd": true`, to `"requireHmd": false,`, `"forcedDriver": "",` to `"forcedDriver": "null"`, and `"activateMultipleDrivers": false,` to `"activateMultipleDrivers": true,`.
     Notice that, like it says at the top of the file, this file will be replaced when SteamVR updates.
 If you want, you can place the settings in your `steamvr.vrsettings` file located somewhere in the Steam directory.
 Make sure you place them under the steamvr header.

-### If you have intel graphics ###

-Intel graphics are not supported by SteamVRV.
-Error (306) : install mesa-vulkan-drivers (needed ?)
-Error (307) : you can track with this error

-After lunching steam, you might need to kill the process vrcompositor.

 ## Usage

 ### Calibration